Les Avariés: Composition and publication history

 Brieux wrote Les Avariés in 1901.

 John Pollock translated the play to English in 1905 under the title Damaged Goods.
 His translation was not published until May 1911 alongside two other translations in the book Three Plays By Brieux.
+The book sold well in the United States and England and went through multiple editions.
 Irish playwright George Bernard Shaw wrote a preface to the book which included praise for Les Avariés:

 No play ever written was more needed than Les Avariés...Sex is a necessary and healthy instinct; and its nurture and education is one of the most important uses of all art; and, for the present at all events, the chief use of the theatre.

-The book sold well in the United States and England and went through multiple editions.

 An English novelization, also titled Damaged Goods, was published by Upton Sinclair in 1913 with the approval of Brieux.
 The novelization closely follows the play and incorporates most of its dialogue.

 Production history

 Brieux was prevented from staging the play in Paris by censors, but was eventually granted permission to present a private reading at the Théâtre Antoine in 1902.

-The play had a significant impact on Paris intellectuals.
+Canada

+Les Avariés was staged at Montreal's Théâtre des Nouveautés in 1905, with the theatre taking the unusual measure of admitting only men.
+A critical notice in the newspaper Le Nationaliste declined to describe the play's subject matter, but offered the opinion that the play "despite the poor reputation which preceded it in Canada... posed not the slightest danger to a male audience".